uchicago-dsi/broadbandequity/README.md

 + [Work In Progress Folder](notebooks/wip): This folder contains code used by participants in the Data Science Clinic.
 It is not cleaned and is kept for archival purposes
 + [Inequality Measures](inequality_measures.ipynb): This notebook computes and produces inequality measures for each city from the standard dataframes.
 + [Neighborhood Boxplots](neighborhood_boxplots.ipynb): This notebook produces boxplots showing the range of neighborhood-level broadband access for each city
-+ [Standard Dataframe Notebook](standard_df_notebook.ipynb): This notebook goes through how to run the standard_dataframe.py library and produce geospatial visualizations as well as standard dataframes.
++ [Standard Dataframe Notebook](standard_tiger_df_notebook.ipynb): This notebook goes through how to run the standard_tiger_dataframe.py library and produce the standard ACS merged dataframe

-inequality_measures.ipynb

-neighborhood_boxplots.ipynb

-standard_df_notebook.ipynb

----

-#### Tests

-This folder contains notebooks and shapefiles to validate areal interpolation.
-+ [neighborhood_spatial_validation.ipynb](tests/neighborhood_spatial_validation.ipynb) is a notebook previously used to inspect some of the neighborhoods that were producing outlier results via areal interpolation.
-This problem was resolved (we determined it was due to lake area being included in geographies) but we are leaving this notebook in the repository for documentation purposes.
-+ [spatial_operations_validation.ipynb](tests/spatial_operations_validation.ipynb) is a notebook demonstrating that our areal interpolation functions produce extensive and intensive statistics similar to known values.
-+ [tract_validation_and_masking.ipynb](tests/tract_validation_and_masking.ipynb) is a notebook previously used to mask tract boundaries, removing a duplicated tract number (specifically, the tract of O'Hare community area that lies in DuPage County).
-It no longer fully functions now that we have made the change, but we are retaining it in the repository for documentation purposes.
-+ [validation_data](tests/validation_data) is a csv with community-area population estimates to validate areal interpolation.
++ [ACS Data Notebooks](acs_data.ipynb): This notebook goes through and pull the ACS columns of interest from the ACS census data for 2021 and 2017 5 yr estimates
++ [ACS Race Percentage Notebook](acs_race_pct_final.ipynb): This notebook contains code to clean the race columns in the dataframe.
+This is not necessary to use when running to create the standard dataframe as the code has been merged into lib/standard_tiger_df.py
++ [ACS Visualizations Notebook](ACS_Visualizations.ipynb): This notebook exhibits how to display cloropleth maps for a given column of interest in our dataframes
++ [ACS Policy Memos Notebook](ACS_policymemo_visualizations.ipynb): This notebook produces visualizations of interest for the policy memo that can be sent out to policy stakeholders

 ---